jupyterhub/mybinder.org-deploy/.github/ISSUE_TEMPLATE/request_resources.md

 ### 6. How many people you expect to attend the event
 ### 7. The exact times and dates of the event(s) (with timezone information)
-### 8. If you plan to advertise mybinder as the service running the event
+### 8. How do you plan to give mybinder.org a shout out at the event